Agent Overview

 name: "Vercel Anthropic Assistant",

-description: "Assistant using Vercel AI SDK with Anthropic.",
+instructions: "Assistant using Vercel AI SDK with Anthropic.",

 llm: new VercelAIProvider(), // Same provider